-A Kantha is often referred to as woman's diary.
-Stitching in different arrangements form the complex vocabulary of Kantha.
-The embroidered quilt is also known as 'Dorukha' meaning, turning the old cloths to things of beauty.
+Kantha is a traditional form of embroidery with illustrations.
+The embroidered quilt is also known as 'Dorukha', meaning turning old pieces of cloth into things of beauty.

 The embroidery sessions become an opportunity for the rural women to socialise and a welcome break from the drudgery of monotonous chores.
 The entire cloth is covered with running stitches, employing beautiful motifs of flowers, animals, birds and themes of everyday activities.

-People visiting Shantiniketan can plan a day tour to Nanoor to witness Kantha tradition.
+People visiting Santiniketan can plan a day tour to Nanoor to witness the Kantha tradition and the success of women led social enterprises.

 There are many hotels, resorts, guest houses and lodges in Bolpur Santiniketan including the WBTDC lodge which has 39 well furnished rooms.